 Many people have daydreamed about experiencing the power of a Mustang first hand and now with Aerial Collective we can make that daydream a reality.

 We operate two two-seater Mustangs, The Shark and Miss Helen which are taken care of by the Aircraft Restoration Company.
-You can read more about their stories below or click here to discover our unique range of flight experiences.
+You can read more about their stories below or click below to discover our unique range of Mustang flight experiences.

 The Shark & Miss Helen